-All production companies and videography crews, at their sole cost and expense, must procure and maintain through the term of the 2016 Design & Construction Week, comprehensive general liability insurance against claims for bodily injury and property damage occurring in or upon or resulting from any activities or persons on the premises leased by NAHB and/or Emerald Expositions.
+Insurance Requirements: All production companies and videography crews, at their sole cost and expense, must procure and maintain through the term of the 2017 Design & Construction Week, comprehensive general liability insurance against claims for bodily injury and property damage occurring in or upon or resulting from any activities or persons on the premises leased by NAHB and/or Emerald Expositions.
 Such insurance shall include contractual liability and product liability coverage, with combined single limits of liability of no less than $1,000,000.
-In addition to submitting an application, all applicants must provide an original certificate of insurance from their insurance company or agent showing the required coverage and naming the National Association of Home Builders; its directors, officers, agents and employees; Emerald Expositions; its directors, officers, agents and employees; and the Las Vegas Convention Center as additional insureds from January 16-25, 2016.
+In addition to submitting an application, all applicants must provide an original certificate of insurance from their insurance company or agent showing the required coverage and naming the National Association of Home Builders; its directors, officers, agents and employees; Emerald Expositions; its directors, officers, agents and employees; and the Orange County Convention Center as additional insureds from January 4-16, 2017.

 No other individuals other than approved crews will be permitted to carry a video camera into the exhibit area.

 NAHB and Emerald Expositions reserve the right to remove representatives of any production company or videography crew from the show if they deem that the company or its representative(s) in any way violated stated policies and/or misrepresented itself or the nature of its business.
 NAHB and Emerald Expositions furthermore reserve the right to confiscate all recordings taken inside any of the IBS or KBIS exhibit areas.
 Anyone removed from the show forfeits their right to any and all refunds.
 In no event will NAHB or Emerald Expositions be responsible or liable for the out-of-pocket expenditures or other commitments of the production company or videography crew.
 We reserve the right to modify this policy without public notice.